hantsy/quarkus-sandbox/docs/restclient.md

 As an example, you can handle this exception with a custom `ExceptionMapper` in our client application.
 Check the [`PostNotFoundExceptionMapper`](https://github.com/hantsy/quarkus-sample/blob/master/restclient/src/main/java/com/example/PostNotFoundExceptionMapper.java) yourself.

+## JAX-RS Client API

-Besides the declarative approach provided in MP Rest Client, JAX-RS 2.0 provides a Client APIs to shake hands with the REST APIs in a pragmatic way.
+Besides the declarative means provided in MP Rest Client, JAX-RS 2.0 provides a Client API to shake hands with the REST APIs in a programmatic way.

 Let's have a look at  the JAX-RS version of `PostResourceClient`.